1983 Beirut barracks bombings: Mossad conspiracy theory

+Commemorating the attackers in Iran

+In December 2004, a monument, inscribed in English, was erected for the terrorists at the Behesht-e-Zahra cemetery in Tehran, characterizing the 1983 bombers as "martyrs."

+The Ayatollah backed group called Iran Suicide Brigades which encouraged new 'suicide units' to be formed by willing volunteers were behind the monument.
+In a report by IRGC affiliated journalist Hamed Talebi for Iranian Mehrnews, it was boasted that the particular 'Iran Suicide Brigade' unit that erected the monument was the newly formed 'Yahya Ayyash Unit' named after Hamas bombmaker, dubbed the 'Engineer' Yahya Ayyash, leader of the West Bank battalion of the Izz ad-Din al-Qassam Brigades.

-Memorials and remembrance
+Memorials and remembrance for the victims

 A Beirut Memorial has been established at Marine Corps Base Camp Lejeune, and has been used as the site of annual memorial services for the victims of the attack.
 A Beirut Memorial Room at the USO in Jacksonville, North Carolina has also been created.

 The Armed Forces Chaplaincy Center, the site of Chaplain Corps training for the U.S. Army, Navy, and Air Force at Fort Jackson, Columbia, South Carolina, includes the partially destroyed sign from the Beirut barracks chapel as a memorial to those who died in the attack.
 According to Rabbi Arnold Resnicoff, one of the navy chaplains present during the attack, "Amidst the rubble, we found the plywood board which we had made for our "Peace-keeping Chapel."
 The Chaplain Corps Seal had been hand-painted, with the words "Peace-keeping" above it, and "Chapel" beneath.
 Now "Peace-keeping" was legible, but the bottom of the plaque was destroyed, with only a few burned and splintered pieces of wood remaining.
 The idea of peace – above; the reality of war – below."

 Other memorials to the victims of the Beirut barracks bombing have been erected in various locations within the U.S., including one at Penn's Landing in Philadelphia, Pennsylvania, Boston, Massachusetts, and one in Florida.
-Additionally, a Lebanese cedar has been planted in Arlington National Cemetery near the graves of some of the victims of the attack, in their memory.
+A Lebanese cedar has been planted in Arlington National Cemetery near the graves of some of the victims of the attack, in their memory.
 A plaque in the ground in front of the tree, dedicated in a ceremony on the first anniversary of the attack, reads: "Let peace take root: This cedar of Lebanon tree grows in living memory of the Americans killed in the Beirut terrorist attack and all victims of terrorism around the world."
 The National Museum of the Marine Corps, in Quantico, Virginia, unveiled an exhibit in 2008 in memory of the attack and its victims.